pauljoohyunkim/octocurl/README.md

 Note that this sort of performance gain is due to using this program in a high bandwidth environment.

+Here are results from more controlled trials (consistent background network activity, etc.):

 | Commands          | Time          | Comment |
 |--------------------------------------------------------------------------:|:---------:| ----------------------------------------------------------------|
 | wget --input-file=wget-list-sysv --continue                               | 1m34.072s | Sequential downloading (at a later time)